mbclawson/mbclawson.github.io/content/about.md

 _Highlight:_ Led our team during a 2-day hackathon where we increased dbt test coverage by 10x and reduced job runtimes by 50%.

+## Want to Connect?
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/matthew-clawson-1b8b6b30/) if you'd like to connect or get a copy of the full resume!

 ## Beyond Work
 You can most often find me running trails in Denver's front range, contemplating a rock climbing comeback, or working on the house[^3].

-### Want to Connect?
-My full resume is available on request - feel free to reach out on [LinkedIn](https://www.linkedin.com/in/matthew-clawson-1b8b6b30/)!

 [^1]: Data titles are weird.
 My title has always been 'analytics engineer' but my work has almost always mapped closer to data engineering.
 [^2]: You can read that as frantic Excel work.